PikachuEXE/Linkumori/README.md

 1. **Static DNR rules**: Predefined rules that clean common tracking parameters across various websites.
 2. **Dynamic DNR rules**: Allows for more flexible and up-to-date URL cleaning based on the latest tracking methods.
 3. **History API**: For URLs that can't be caught by DNR rules, Linkumori uses the History API to clean the URL without reloading the page.
-4. **Hyperlink Auditing Block**: Prevents websites from tracking your clicks on links that leave their site.(to be added)
+4. **Hyperlink Auditing Block**: Prevents websites from tracking your clicks on links that leave their site.

 ## Installation